The rare daily word game sweeping the globe. Find what's hidden in plain sight.

 Why a habit beats a binge

-A daily puzzle becomes a fixture in your day the way a morning coffee does — small, reliable, and pleasant precisely because it does not demand much.
+A daily puzzle becomes a fixture in your day the way a morning coffee does, small, reliable, and pleasant precisely because it does not demand much.
 That is a far healthier relationship with a game than a binge, and a far longer-lasting one.
+It is also, as it happens, good for your brain.

 For the people who make these games, the daily habit is also simply more durable.
 A binge game has a sharp spike and a sharp decline.
 A daily game grows a base of players who show up for months because the game respects their time instead of competing for all of it.